mickcooke/Python_Project_Guitar_Shop/readme.md

-"Guitaarrr Shop Inventory" by Mick Cooke, June 2023
+"Guitaarrr Shop Inventory," an app by Mick Cooke, June 2023.
+Created using Python.

 WELCOME